oliverepper/libphone/README.md

 ## Handling of audio devices

 You can select the desired audio capture and audio playback device at any time.
-To list all the devices available in your system you can call `phone_get_audio_devices(DEVICE_FILTER_NONE)`.
-You can then iterate over this array and print out all the device information:
+To list all the devices available in your system you can call `phone_get_audio_devices(device_filter_t)`.
+You can then iterate over thre resulting array and print out all the device information:

 ```python
 for device in phone_get_audio_devices(device_filter):